Quick Summary of D.Gray-man HALLOW Episode 109

-In Friend, episode 6 (or 109) of D.Gray-Man HALLOW, we learn the chilling story of Yu Kanda’s birth and lineage; Allen Walker finds it more and more difficult to trust the hierarchy; the viewers learn a new definition for callous; and Road Kamelot comforts Allen — for now.
+In D.Gray-man HALLOW episode 109, “Friend,” we learn the chilling story of Yu Kanda’s birth and lineage; Allen Walker finds it more and more difficult to trust the hierarchy; the viewers learn a new definition for callous; and Road Kamelot comforts Allen — for now.

 Allen finds that he’s not alone in Kanda’s memories, where Wisely’s power had sent him at the end of last week’s episode.
 Road’s there, too, and she tries to help Allen orient himself.
 He watches as Alma Karma’s initial happiness at Kanda’s awakening turns sour as the two constantly fight.
 A little time later, though, Kanda undergoes a procedure that leaves a huge impression on him.
 During it, he learns that Alma Karma, too, is being subjected to the same thing.
 Kanda feels his antagonism fade.